-Lenders use credit scores to decide whether to approve you for a loan or credit card, and what interest rate to give you.
-Companies may also use your credit scores to determine whether to rent you housing or offer you a job, and how much to charge you for auto insurance.
+Other companies might use your credit score to determine whether to rent you housing or offer you a job or to decide how much to charge you for auto insurance.

 What Is a Credit Score?

 A credit score is a number that falls in a range from about 300 to 850.
 “Good” scores are considered to be in the 600 range.
 You have a better chance of being approved for loans at more favorable terms when you have a higher score.

 Most credit scores are generated by two major companies: FICO, which stands for Fair Isaac Corporation, and VantageScore Solutions.